FreeComputerBooks.com

 Prolog Experiments in Discrete Math, Logic, and Computability

 This book contains programming experiments that are designed to reinforce the learning of discrete mathematics, logic, and computability.
+The Prolog programming language is the tool used for the experiments in this book.

 -